kevinlucas23/Simple-Memory-DB-for-python-dict-JSON/README.md

 # Simple-Memory-DB-for-python-dict-jSON-
 A simple DB for python recursive dictionary, provide api for add, query and delete.
 Also support query for list type.
-The query is staple which means the element add first will come first in the return list.
+The query is stable which means the element add first will come first in the return list.

 ```
 if  __name__ == "__main__":